Amud

-Overview
+History

 The historian G.W.B.
 Huntingford (1930) gives a detailed description of the ancient town in The town of Amud, Somaliland:

 "The house are scattered around without any apparent plan; there are no streets and no trace of a surrounding wall.
 There is a mosque in the southern half of the dwelling area... [with a] rather oddly built mihrab facing the entrance... and immediately to the south... is the cemetery.
 There are upwards of two hundred houses, all well-built of stone [and] as much as 2.6m in height...
 The number of rooms ranges from two to four... there is sometimes no sign of an entrance to the inner rooms.
 This implies that entry was made from the roof, which was doubtless flat and reached by teps now vanished...
 There are many niches or cupboards in the inner walls."

+Dr. A. G. Mathew (1956) who travelled to Amud attributed the history of the ancient settlement into two different periods as reported in his findings in the Somaliland Protectorate Report:

+"The scattered ruins of the site at Amud cover an area of approximately 1½ miles in circumference.
+They would seem to belong to two different periods, Amud I and Amud II.
+It now seems possible to reconstruct much of the history of Amud II."

+Dr. A. G. Mathew (1956) reports some of the valuabes that were discovered at the site:

+"The site was deserted by the middle of the 19th century when Sir Richard Burton, passing from Zeila to Harar, heard of it as a ruined city.
+But it seems clear that it was still inhabited at least as late as the 18th century, for the fragments of Chinese porcelain found there include a broken plate with violet-toned sunflowers, which is almost certainly of the period of the Emperor Kiang Hsi (1662-1723) or of his successor, and broken bowls of the blue and white willow pattern commonly exported from 18th century China.
+There was also a considerable quantity of the currency beads used along the African coast and in the interior, some of which I am inclined to believe to be of European manufacture and not earlier than the beginning of the 19th century."